-For on-premise users: Contact your shared space administrator and get API access keys (Settings > Shared Space > API Access).
+You also need to contact your shared space administrator and get API access keys (Settings > Shared Space > API Access).

-In advanced workflow scenarios, you can use the Call URL action to trigger a third-party script within an endpoint URL (see Enabling and handling rules that call URL scripts).
+In advanced workflow scenarios, you can use the Call URL action to trigger a third-party script within an endpoint URL (see Enable and handle rules that call URL scripts).
 This may require you to install an Integration Bridge to serve as an intermediary between ALM Octane and the URL.
 In this case, ALM Octane sends the URL call to the integration bridge, and the bridge executes the call.

 The following table describes when a bridge is needed: